- Sustainability Commitments

-Early research suggests that scientists may one day be able to treat incurable and fatal genetic diseases, modify human immune cells to kill certain types of cancer, and even stop the spread of malaria—a disease which kills nearly half a million people each year.
-All through a scientific process known as gene editing.
-The promise gene editing holds to benefit agriculture is just as inspiring.
-Since 2010, over 11,000 gene editing studies have been published, laying the groundwork for projects in development and others yet to come.
+Research suggests that scientists may one day be able to treat incurable and fatal genetic diseases, modify human immune cells to kill certain types of cancer, and even stop the spread of malaria—a disease which still kills over 600,000 people each year - all through a scientific process known as genome editing.
+The promise genome editing holds to drive advancements in agriculture is just as inspiring.

 Building a better blueprint

-For years, “gene editing” was done through selective breeding in plants.
-But with gene editing tools like CRISPR, we can now make changes with more precision than ever before.
-Many changes introduced by gene editing are small modifications and can be similar to mutations that are naturally present by the millions in a plant’s DNA all the time.
+Many changes introduced by genome editing are comparable to changes that are naturally present by the millions in a plant’s DNA all the time.
 While small, these changes can have significant impact enabling scientists to:

 How is Bayer using Gene Editing?

-We are exploring the application of gene editing in the development of seed and microbial products.
-Bayer’s R&D focus areas for gene editing include improvements to plant architecture (or plant body itself), disease resistance, stress tolerance, and plant growth and development across our row crop portfolio.
+We are exploring the application of genome editing in the development of seed and microbial products to both accelerate and expand the range of solutions and alleviate the global pressures that are putting both food security and the future of our planet at risk.
+Bayer’s R&D focus areas for genome editing include improvements to plant architecture (or plant body itself), improved yield, quality and disease resistance, centered on our row crop portfolio.

 Short corn growing next to traditional corn in the Marana, Arizona greenhouse.